kennyfrc/cami.js/docs/api/reactive_element.md

 ### reactiveElement.effect(effectFn) ⇒ <code>void</code>
 Creates an effect and registers its dispose function.
 The effect is used to perform side effects in response to state changes.
+This method is useful when working with ObservableProperties or ObservableProxies because it triggers the effect whenever the value of the underlying ObservableState changes.

 **Kind**: instance method of [<code>ReactiveElement</code>](#ReactiveElement)